bmx666/android-appcachecleaner/README.md

 ## List of banned smartphones on Google Play forever due to a large number of negative reviews 🚫

 * lge mdh5lm (LG K31) - WindowManager modified by LGE, the Accessibility overlay button cannot be displayed over the screen causing the service to crash
-* realme RMX3191 (realme C25) - even after responding to users, they are too lazy to read "Help", chapter "Customized Settings UI"

 ## Warning ⚠️
 Since Android 13 Accessibility APIs is restricted for 3rd party apps, the solution can be found [here](https://support.google.com/android/answer/12623953) at the paragraph **Allow restricted settings**.